subuk/csrtool/README.md

 ## Example

-See the `examples` directory for a complete example of generating a private key and CSR.
+See the `examples` directory for a complete example of generating a CSR.

 ## License